blockworks-foundation/mango-explorer/docs/MarketMaking.md

 * the main pluggable component is a ‘desired orders builder’.
 It looks at the state of balances, market, or other data sources, and it provides a list of BUY and SELL orders it would like to see on the orderbook.
 * another component (also pluggable) compares the desired orders with any existing orders, and decides which orders need to be placed or cancelled.

-Live data is provided as a `ModelState` parameter to the `pulse()` method, and it’s kept live by a websocket connection that watches for changes in the underlying accounts.
+Live data is provided as a `ModelState` parameter to the `pulse()` method, and it’s kept live by polling or a websocket connection that watches for changes in the underlying accounts.
 That doesn’t matter (much) to the marketmaker code, it can just assume the `ModelState` parameter provides up-to-date information on balances, group, prices etc.

 The `pulse()` method is called, say, every 30 seconds (again, it’s configurable).
 The current version of it looks like this:
 ```